cosmos/cosmos-sdk/docs/architecture/adr-032-typed-events.md

 Proposed

+## Abstract

+Currently in the SDK, events are defined in the handlers for each message, meaning each module doesn't have a cannonical set of types for each event.
+Above all else this makes these events difficult to consume as it requires a great deal of raw string matching and parsing.
+This proposal focuses on updating the events to use **typed events** defined in each module such that emiting and subscribing to events will be much easier.
+This workflow comes from the experience of the Akash Network team.

 ## Context

 Currently in the SDK, events are defined in the handlers for each message, meaning each module doesn't have a cannonical set of types for each event.
 Above all else this makes these events difficult to consume as it requires a great deal of raw string matching and parsing.
 This proposal focuses on updating the events to use **typed events** defined in each module such that emiting and subscribing to events will be much easier.
 This workflow comes from the experience of the Akash Network team.